General Learning Strategies (GLS1O) for Grade 8 WRDSB Students

 Bussing will be provided for all of our Elementary and Secondary students.
 However, please note that Summer School buses cover a large geographic area and parents/guardians will need to make arrangements to get their children to and from centralized bus stops.
 This is applicable in rural settings as well.

-• Summer School routes will be posted on the STSWR website in late May or early June.
+Summer School routes will be posted on the STSWR website in early June.

 Registration Information:

-Parents/Guardians that are interested in this summer school opportunity for their student should contact the students’ homeschool Elementary School Guidance Contact or Administrator.
+Parents/Guardians that are interested in this summer school opportunity for their student should contact their students’ homeschool Elementary School Guidance Contact, Special Education Resource Teacher or Administrator (Principal / Vice-Principal).

 Alternative and Continuing Education